firemountain/basic-meteor-app/README.md

 caption.text between " . " will be saved as caption.p[], this is also true for the text at the end after the last " . " text at the beginning before the first " . "

+so for example:
+"the brown fox is the man.
+He jumps and jumps .
+He runs fast and goes .
+He never stops."

+the array would be like [ "the brown fox is the man.
+He jumps and jumps", "He runs fast and goes", "He never stops."]

 ### we need to get links